Is the sports hormone irisin the savior we are all waiting for?

 Of course, it is still unclear at this point to what extent the results are relevant for patients with Parkinson's disease.
 But the fact that the researchers have already secured a patent for use in humans suggests that the subjectively positive expectations are high.

-But as always, careful preclinical and clinical studies have to be carried out before approval and it will be several years before the assumption that an approved one turns out to be true Therapy will have arisen from it.
+But as always, careful preclinical and clinical studies are pending before approval, and it will still take several years if the assumption is true that an approved therapy will have emerged from it.

 The result of the study is no more, but above all no less than another chance to get Parkinson's disease under control in the future.